gardenenigma/plurality-docs/docs/contributing/Beginners contribution guide.md

 ### What is a code editor?

 The Notepad software on your Windows computer can be thought of as a simple code editor.
 When you open Notepad you are greeted with an interface that allows you to write and edit text, save your work as a .txt file, and store it in a folder on your computer.
-While Notepad is great for those simple tasks, it lacks a lot of the features that can help you do the tasks that you need to contribute to the project.
-This is where a more complex, code editor can help.
+While Notepad is great for those simple tasks, it lacks a lot of the features that can help you complete the tasks required for contributing to the project.
+This is where a more complex software, such as a code editor, can help.

 Like Notepad, we can use code editors to write and edit text, save our work, and store int in a folder on our computer.
 However, a code editor has some other features that will help with our contribution.
 This includes: